 Josep Lluís Núñez was elected club president in 1978, a post he was to keep until the end of the millennium.
 It was he who brought great financial stability and supreme overseas players to the Nou Camp.
 Players such as Diego Maradona, Bernd Schuster, Gary Lineker, Ronaldo, Gheorghe Hagi, Ronald Koeman, Michael Laudrup, Mark Hughes, Hristo Stoikov, Romário, Rivaldo and Luis Figo – not many defenders there, you’ll notice – and managers such as César Luis Menotti, Terry Venables, Luis Aragonés, Bobby Robson and, most successfully, Cruyff himself, all brought continued success in the form of league titles, Copa del Rey victories, Spanish Supercups, UEFA Cups, the European Cup in 1992 and the European Super Cup in 1992 and 1997.

-In 1999 the club celebrated its centenary year by winning La Liga and Rivaldo, playing at his absolute peak, became the fourth Barca player to be voted European Footballer of the Year.
-The start of the new century saw something of a decline in fortunes on the pitch which was epitomised by the departure of the club’s idol, Luis Figo, to Real Madrid.
-Few players have received receptions at their former grounds that can match those given to Figo when he returned to the Nou Camp.
+In 1999 the club celebrated its centenary year by winning La Liga and Rivaldo became the fourth Barça player to be voted European Footballer of the Year.
+A poor start to the new millennium saw Núñez replaced by Joan Gaspart and the unimaginable transfer of the club’s idol, Luis Figo, to Real Madrid.
+Three seasons of decline both on and off the pitch under Gaspart called for a major shake-up at the Nou Camp.

 Joan Laporta & the Modern Era

-Pep Guardiola & Lionel Messi Rule the World
+Pep Guardiola & the Greatest FC Barcelona Team

 Internal divisions which began to emerge during 2006 – 2007 really came to the fore during the following season leading to the departure of Rijkaard and the break up of his squad.
-Former player Pep Guardiola took charge in June 2008 and led the club into a period of unprecedented history which in recent times has seen them win:
+Former player Pep Guardiola took charge in June 2008 and led the club into a period of unprecedented history.
+A team consisting of Lionel Messi, Xavier Hernández and Andrés Iniesta together with a seemingly endless supply of home grown talent saw FC Barcelona transformed into the world’s greatest football team.